tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 ![](images/ports-and-adapters/ports-and-adapters-combined.png)

-This is a slightly simplified description, for an expanded example, see the [ports and adapters section](#ports-and-adapters).
+This is a slightly simplified description, for an expanded example, see the [Ports and adapters](#ports-and-adapters) section.